 Dr. Rucker’s complete Curriculum Vitae are available for download in PDF format from the Biography section of this web site.
 Although the strictures of confidentiality limit the level of disclosure of specifics for most cases in which he and his team have participated, references are available on request for each category of services which ErgonomicsDental and Dr. Rucker provide.

-Dr. Rucker is Professor and Chairman of Operative Dentistry in the Department of Oral Health Sciences at the University of British Columbia.
-He has been Director of the Clinical Simulation Laboratory since 1983, where he has pioneered development of custom declination in surgical telescopes, and has contributed to the development of educational equipment and teaching methodologies which improve the ergonomics of dental practice.
+Dr. Rucker was Professor and Chairman of Operative Dentistry in the Department of Oral Health Sciences at the University of British Columbia.
+He was Director of the Clinical Simulation Laboratory since 1983, where he pioneered development of custom declination in surgical telescopes, and contributed to the development of educational equipment and teaching methodologies which improve the ergonomics of dental practice.

 Via ErgoLogic Enterprises Inc., a university technology spin-off company, Dr. Rucker produced one of the major alternative computer keyboards of the Twentieth Century, a keyboard which has been credited with reducing those factors most associated with keyboard-related Repetitive Strain Injuries.

-He is Director of the Surgical Telescope Evaluation Program.
-Results of their research have been published since mid-1996.
+He was Director of the Surgical Telescope Evaluation Program at the University of British Columbia for twenty-three years.
+Results of their research have been published since 1996.

 As consultant to an international collaborative effort of several major universities and the World Health Organization, his work has extended far beyond its North American roots.
 Dr. Rucker has lectured and written widely on dental ergonomics since he began his work with Clinical Ergonomics in 1981.
 He led a joint project funded by the Workers’ Compensation Board of B.C. in which dentists and dental hygienists were evaluated for the reduction in work-related risks associated with preventive ergonomic training and the use of surgical telescopes in practice.